YanZehong/yanzehong.github.io/_posts/2020-09-10-Understanding-Dropout.md

 ![]({{site.baseurl}}/images/dropout2.png)

 After dropping out, the cost function is no longer well-defined.
 Consequently, you need turn off drop out at first and set key prop equals one.
 Then, you run your code and make sure that it is monotonically decreasing cost.
-Finally, turn on drop out and hope that I didn't introduce bugs into my code during drop out.
+Finally, turn on drop out and hope that we didn't introduce bugs into code during drop out.

+## 5.Note
+- A common mistake when using dropout is to use it both in training and testing.
+You should use dropout (randomly eliminate nodes) only in training.
+- Apply dropout both during forward and backward propagation.
+- During training time, divide each dropout layer by keep_prob to keep the same expected value for the activations.
+For example, if keep_prob is 0.5, then we will on average shut down half the nodes, so the output will be scaled by 0.5 since only the remaining half are contributing to the solution.
+Dividing by 0.5 is equivalent to multiplying by 2.
+Hence, the output now has the same expected value.

 ----
 ## Reference